Deposit Takers Act 2023

 You could also call this:

-"Banks must talk to financial experts before making big decisions that could hurt the economy."
+"Banks must talk to authorities before making big decisions"

 Illustration for Deposit Takers Act 2023